10 Key Qualities That Make a Good Real Estate Agent

 For example…

-Or suppose you’re selling a home and the inspection turns up an issue that could jeopardize the deal.
+Suppose you’re selling and the home inspection turns up an issue that could jeopardize the deal.

 And the buyer’s agent is inexperienced in knowing how to fix the problem.